Image

 Phase 3

-• The study lasts for several years and involves regular clinic visits.
+• The study lasts for about **4 years** with regular hospital visits.

 Study details